ouvroir/icofom2021/src/publications/icofom2021-shikoh-shiraiwa-olga-zabalueva.md

 sustaining the unending colonizers and colonized relations.
-This relation is particularly visible in the current issue of restitution of cultural materials.[^1] This paper addresses the colonial origin of the museum and examines the questions "what is it really to decolonize the museum?" and "were museums ever neutral?"
+This relation is particularly visible in the current issue of restitution of cultural materials.[^1] This paper addresses the colonial origin of the museum and examines the questions “what is it really to decolonize the museum?” and “were museums ever neutral?”
 We will also introduce briefly two case studies: an experimental exhibition *Art of the Americas* (2018)[^2] and another exhibition, opening in 2021, which will be expanding the theme of *Art of the Americas* to the global scale.

 ## Heritage, Nation, and Coloniality of Knowledge

-Museums are "part of the heritage of cultural colonialism" (Wu, 2006, p.
+Museums are “part of the heritage of cultural colonialism” (Wu, 2006, p.
 2) --- but they also were the tools of colonialism itself.
-The modern museum was formed at the turn of the 19^th^ century, and, as many scholars point out, it served as a mechanism to exercise new forms of governmentality (cf. Bennett, 1995).
+The modern museum was formed at the turn of the 19th century, and, as many scholars point out, it served as a mechanism to exercise new forms of governmentality (cf. Bennett, 1995).
 The nineteenth-century museums embodied the self-serving Enlightenment concept and used its symbolic